 - Prep the pans.
 You'll need two 6-inch springform cake pans that are at least 3 inches deep.
 You'll get a higher-rising loaf if you use a special panettone pan with 6-inch tall sides.
 Grease the pans lightly with butter.
 If you're using a shorter pan, line with parchment paper, and let the paper stick a few inches above the sides of the pan.

 - Drain the fruit.
 Stir the soaked fruit mixture, then dump it into a large mesh sieve set over a bowl.
-Any excess liquid will drain into the bowl, preventing the dough from getting too sticky when you add the fruit later.
+Any excess liquid will drain into the bowl.

 - Add the fruit.
 Punch down the dough, then divide it in half.
-Place one half of the dough in the bowl of a stand mixer fitted with the paddle attachment.
-Add half of the dried fruit mixture, mixing on low speed until the fruit is evenly distributed in the dough.
+Place one half in the bowl of a stand mixer fitted with the paddle attachment.
+Add half of the dried fruit mixture, mixing on low speed until the fruit is evenly distributed.
 Repeat with the other half of the ingredients.
-(Feel free to do this step by hand if you don’t have a stand mixer.)
+(Feel free to do this step by hand if you don't have a stand mixer.)

 - Preheat the oven.
-About 10 minutes before the panettone loaves are done proving, take them out of the oven and preheat it to 400 F.
+About 10 minutes before the loaves are done proving, take them out of the oven and preheat it to 400 F.

 - Bake.
 Press 5 blanched almonds in a star shape onto the top of each panettone.
 Bake the loaves at 400 F for 10 minutes, then lower the temperature to 375 F and bake for another 10 minutes.
 Lower the temperature again to 350 F and bake for 10-15 minutes.
-Cover the tops of the panettone with aluminum if it is getting too dark.
+Cover the tops with foil if it is getting too dark.

 - Serve.
 Remove the skewers, sprinkle with sifted icing sugar, cut in wedges, and serve with generous amounts of salted butter.
 Leftovers can be frozen for up to 3 months and defrosted at room temperature.